Yom Kippur & 2 Samuel: When David Goes Too Far

 Fallen Angel, by Odilon Redon, 19th century

-Thus in the Book of Enoch, the fallen angel Azazel not only fornicates with human women, but is responsible for the human evils of war and seduction.
-God tells the angel Raphael to bind Azazel’s hands, throw him into darkness, and throw jagged stones on him—reminiscent of the rocks that kill the goat on Yom Kippur during the time of the second temple in Jerusalem.
+Thus in the Book of Enoch, the fallen angel Azazeil not only fornicates with human women, but is responsible for the human evils of war and seduction.
+God tells the angel Raphael to bind Azazeil’s hands, throw him into darkness, and throw jagged stones on him—reminiscent of the rocks that kill the goat on Yom Kippur during the time of the second temple in Jerusalem.

-In another apocryphal book, The Apocalypse of Abraham, Azazel is a fallen angel who serves as a satanic figure, tempting humans to lie and do evil deeds.
-God says: “Go, Azazel, into the untrodden parts of the earth!”7 This is reminiscent of sending the goat to Azazel in the cut-off land of the wilderness in this week’s Torah portion.
+In another apocryphal book, The Apocalypse of Abraham, Azazeil is a fallen angel who serves as a satanic figure, tempting humans to lie and do evil deeds.
+God says: “Go, Azazeil, into the untrodden parts of the earth!”7 This is reminiscent of sending the goat to Azazeil in the cut-off land of the wilderness in this week’s Torah portion.

 However, the whole concept of fallen angels was invented several centuries after the book of Leviticus was written.
 There are no fallen angels in the Torah.
 The Biblical Hebrew word for “angel” is the same as the word for “messenger”, malakh (מַלְאַךְ).
 All angels that visit earth are simply God’s mouthpieces.